Frequently Asked Questions

-Skating penguins (children's skating aids) are available.
+Skating penguins (children's skating aids) are available to hire at the ice rink.
 We do provide doubled-bladed skates for the tiniest of feet, but these are on a ‘first-come first-served’ basis.

 For safety reasons, you are not allowed to take photographs whilst on the ice rink.
 However, spectators can take photos from the viewing platforms around the rink.

 27. How tall do I need to be to ride on the Star Flyer?